STOP! Benchmarking Large Language Models with Sensitivity Testing on Offensive Progressions

 Publication

-The 2024 Conference on Empirical Methods in Natural Language Processing (EMNLP 2024)
+The 2024 Conference on Empirical Methods in Natural Language Processing (EMNLP 2024, Oral Presentation, Social Impact Paper Award)

 This paper has been accepted for publication at the EMNLP 2024 Main Conference, to be held in November 2024.
 The ACL Anthology link will be available after the conference.